BNLNPPS/ask-panda/README.md

 2. Run the Error Analysis Agent with a custom model:
 ```
-python3 -m agents.log_analysis_agent [-h] --log-files LOG_FILES --pandaid PANDAID --model MODEL --mode MODE
+python3 -m agents.log_analysis_agent [-h] --pandaid PANDAID --model MODEL [--log-file LOG_FILE]
 ```
-**Note**: The error analysis agent will use the provided PanDA ID to fetch one or more log files from the given PanDA job.
-The script will then extract the error codes from the log files, along with relevant/nearby log message and build a context for the model.
+**Note**: The error analysis agent will use the provided PanDA ID to fetch a log files from the given PanDA job.
+The script will then extract the error codes from the log file, along with relevant/nearby log message and build a context for the model.
 The script will then use the provided model to analyze the reason for the error.

 **Note**: Due to the limited context window of the models, the agent will